projection-engine/.github/profile/README.md

 # Projection engine

-The **Projection Engine** is a 3D graphics engine designed and written from ground up to be multi-platform and easy to use.
+The **Projection Engine** is a 3D graphics engine written from ground up to be multi-platform and easy to use.

 ## 0. Website